March is #ITSTARTS month

 Barrie is one of Ontario's leading communities in accessibility and is committed to accessibility and the tenets of the Accessibility for Ontarians with Disabilities Act (AODA).
 The City is actively working to remove barriers to persons with disabilities.

-accessibility.
-The community is growing and the City’s 2019–2024 Multi-year Accessibility Plan aims to be responsive to this growth by supporting community development and
+The City is working to create a more inclusive, Age-Friendly and Accessible Community through proactively identifying, preventing and or removing barriers to accessibility.
+The community is growing, and the City’s Multi-year Accessibility Plan aims to be responsive to this growth by supporting community development and intensification.

 The City of Barrie has an overarching Accessibility Standards Policy and accompanying Accessibility Procedure, in addition to working to integrate accessibility and the AODA tenets into already existing City of Barrie policies.
 The City is committed to continuous improvement and will work to regularly review and update all policies for accessibility.